-- Patients who are hypersensitive to the active substances (oxycodone or naloxone) or other opioid analgesics or to any ingredient in the formulation.
-For a complete listing, see the DOSAGE FORMS, COMPOSITION AND PACKAGING section of the Product Monograph. - In patients with known or suspected mechanical gastrointestinal obstruction (e.g., bowel obstruction, strictures) or any diseases/conditions that affect bowel transit (e.g., ileus of any type). - Administration by the rectal route is contraindicated (see WARNINGS AND PRECAUTIONS). - Patients with suspected surgical abdomen (e.g., acute appendicitis or pancreatitis). - Patients with mild, intermittent or short duration pain that can be managed with other pain medications. - The management of acute pain, including use in outpatient or day surgeries. - The management of perioperative pain. - Patients with acute or severe bronchial asthma, chronic obstructive airway, or status asthmaticus. - Patients with acute respiratory depression, elevated carbon dioxide levels in the blood, and cor pulmonale. - Patients with acute alcoholism, delirium tremens, and convulsive disorders. - Patients with severe CNS depression, increased cerebrospinal or intracranial pressure, and head injury. - Patients taking monoamine oxidase (MAO) inhibitors (or within 14 days of such therapy). - Women who are breast-feeding, pregnant, or during labour and delivery. - Opioid-dependent patients and for narcotic withdrawal treatment. - Patients with moderate to severe hepatic impairment (Child-Pugh Class B & C). - Patients with severe renal impairment.
+- Patients who are hypersensitive to this drug or to any ingredient in the formulation, including any non-medicinal ingredient, or component of the container.
+For a complete listing, see Dosage Forms, Strengths, Composition and Packaging. - Patients with known or suspected mechanical gastrointestinal obstruction (e.g., bowel obstruction, strictures) or any diseases/conditions that affect bowel transit (e.g., ileus of any type). - Administration by the rectal route is contraindicated (see WARNINGS AND PRECAUTIONS). - Patients with suspected surgical abdomen (e.g., acute appendicitis or pancreatitis). - Patients with mild, intermittent or short duration pain that can be managed with other pain medications.

+- The management of acute pain, including use in outpatient or day surgeries. - The management of perioperative pain. - Patients with acute or severe bronchial asthma, chronic obstructive airway, or status asthmaticus. - Patients with acute respiratory depression elevated carbon dioxide (CO2) levels in the blood, and cor pulmonale. - Patients with acute alcoholism, delirium tremens, and convulsive disorders. - Patients with severe CNS depression, increased cerebrospinal or intracranial pressure, and head injury. - Patients taking monoamine oxidase (MAO) inhibitors (or within 14 days of such therapy). - Women who are breast-feeding, pregnant, or during labour and delivery (see SERIOUS WARNINGS AND PRECAUTIONS and WARNINGS AND PRECAUTIONS). - Opioid-dependent patients and for narcotic withdrawal treatment. - Patients with moderate to severe hepatic impairment (Child-Pugh Class B & C). - Patients with severe renal impairment.